 Classified sites like Craigslist are a great way to find music professionals in your area.
 Craigslist has musicians sections in their classified site dedicated to finding and giving a wide range of musical services for a long list of popular cities.

-Depending on where you live, you can find many music teachers that do mentor sessions, or you could even ask a person offering a similar service if they offer mentoring and advice to other people in the industry.
+Depending on where you live, you can find many music teachers who do mentor sessions.
+You could even ask a person offering a similar service if they offer mentoring and advice to other people in the industry.

 As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
 Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
 Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!